bobbyslug/dwell/README.md

-an attempt at a low friction digital intervention tool
+An attempt at making a low-friction digital intervention tool.

+For the best experience, set this page as your default new tab URL by downloading a New Tab Redirect browser extension (Chromium) or find it in your browser settings if available.

-start a development server:
+Start a development server:
 ```sh
 npm run dev